 - Telecommunications: Reach thousands of customer service reps and technicians with specialized training

-- Adaptive Interface: This software is equipped with a simple, customizable interface where users can learn and adapt.
+- Easy for learners to use: This software is equipped with a simple, customizable interface where users can learn and adapt.
 This means that users experience training that feels comfortable from the very start.
 Additionally, TalentLMS offers the ability to toggle between an online learning experience and mobile applications.
-However, the mobile application does not offer as many features as the web version, causing TalentLMS to score a 3.8 out of 5 among Android users and a 2.7 out of 5 among iOS users.
+Its mobile app has the best scores on our list, with 4.8 out of 5 among Android users and 4.8 out of 5 among iOS users.

 Trainual: Best for New Hire Training & Onboarding

-Trainual brings together all your company’s processes, procedures, and training policies into one system to make onboarding and learning easier.
+Unlike the others on our list, Trainual is focused on bringing your company’s processes, procedures, and training policies into one system to make onboarding and learning easier.
 With all your training and onboarding documents in one place, your newly hired employees will be fully trained and ready to start their new jobs quicker.
 It is ideal for smaller businesses; pricing is custom and increases by 25 user increments.

-Trainual, scoring a 4.43 out of 5, provides a customizable dashboard for creating documentation and manuals and allows for continued employee training.
+Trainual, with a score of 4.04 out of 5 on our evaluation, provides a customizable dashboard for creating documentation and manuals and allows for continued employee training.
 Keeping Trainual from achieving a perfect score is its lack of ability to customize reports and limited language support.

-- Policy (SOP) Creation: Over 150 templates are available for the creation of policies and SOPs.
-Trainual stands above other LMSes, such as Bridge, for its ability to not only create courses but provide policy training manuals.
+- Policy (SOP) creation: Over 150 templates are available for the creation of policies and SOPs.
+Trainual stands above other LMSes, for its ability to not only create courses but provide policy training manuals.
 These templates allow for the creation of training materials that can be accessed by multiple employees at one time, including onboarding documentation.
 Some templates include: